Weronikachoinska/Bank-Loan-analysis/README.md

 - Removing unnecessary columns
 - Created a Date Table for time-based analysis
 - Removing duplicates
-- For analyses related to loan outcomes and loan status distribution, loans with the status Current were excluded because they are still active and their final repayment outcome cannot yet be determined.
+- For analyses related to loan outcomes and loan status distribution, loans with the status Current were excluded because they are still active and their final repayment outcome cannot yet be determined

 ## Key insights